Hospitality with Events BTEC Level 3 Extended Diploma

 Please note the entry requirements below reflect the new GCSE grading structure for 2017 entry.

-Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English, or a relevant Level 2 qualification, or at least 2 years’ relevant work experience.
+- Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English

 Students are required to buy a uniform and a set of equipment.
 To help keep costs to a minimum, these items are available to buy through UCB.
 If you have any concerns about the cost of the uniform, please discuss this at your interview as we may be able to help.